Phase one (Mar-Apr 2021)

 Impact

-Capire Consulting Group recommends a detailed car parking study of the West Melbourne local area is conducted in 2022.
+Capire Consulting Group recommended a detailed car parking study of the West Melbourne local area conducted in 2022.
 The study should determine requirements of residents and businesses, how the area caters for visitors, the level of compliance achieved and analyse how well the residential parking scheme is working in the area.

 Next steps